ABOUT US

 Cassandra J. McGraw, Ed.M.

-Cassandra McGraw is the President and CEO of Powerhouse Collective, an education strategy organization that partners with schools, districts, families, state agencies, and organizations to strengthen learning outcomes across the P–12 continuum through family and community engagement.
-She brings 17 years of experience as a classroom teacher, school leader, and coach, and as a senior leader within community-based and national philanthropic and nonprofit organizations, where she has led the design and implementation of education strategies that drive meaningful outcomes for children and families.
+Cassandra McGraw is the President and CEO of Powerhouse Collective, an education strategy organization that partners with schools, districts, families, state agencies, and organizations to strengthen learning outcomes across the Pā12 continuum through family and community engagement.
+With 17 years of experience as a classroom teacher, school leader, coach, and senior leader across community-based, philanthropic, and nonprofit organizations, she designs and leads education strategies that drive measurable outcomes for children, families, and communities.